timmypotts/forum/readme.md

 I also created a services directory, which is where I keep files that define classes containing built-in API calls to my backend.

-The context directory contains files that initializes the UseContext hook that is built into React.
-It also contains an operation that I exectute when any page on my forum loads to check that there is a user logged in.
+The context directory contains files that initialize the UseContext hook that comes built into React.
+It also contains an module that exectutes when any page on my forum loads to check that there is a user logged in.

 ## Server

 To run the backend locally, cd into the server directory and run > node server.js

 In order for the backend to work locally, you need to create a directory server/**client**.
 Within the client folder, create a client.json folder with the structure:

 ```
 {
   "development": {